mnelson4/yet-another-related-posts-plugin/readme.txt

 Stable tag: 4.1.2
 License: GPLv2 or later

-Display a list of related entries on your site and feeds based on a unique algorithm.
-Now with thumbnail support built-in!
+Display a list of related posts on your site based on a powerful unique algorithm.
+Earn money by including sponsored content!

 == Description ==